-What are P-Block Elements?
+What are the p-Block Elements?

 P block elements are in which the last electron enters any of the three p-orbitals of their respective shells.
 Since a p-subshell has three degenerate p-orbitals each of which can accommodate two electrons therefore in all there are six groups of p-block elements.